sustech-topology/TopCap/additional/README.md

 - Comprehensive visualisation
   - Plots the variation of the birth times and lifetimes as functions of delay for cyclic TDE (CTDE).
-  - Provides additional plots of 3D PCA projections for standard and CTDE with varying $\tau$.
+  - Provides additional plots of 3D PCA projections for standard TDE and CTDE with varying $\tau$.
   - Saves computed results in pickle files for later review or further analysis.

 **Usage**: Update the file path to the pickled time series (the `phone` file) before running.
 The script will display several plots, including the original time series, its magnitude spectrum with annotated frequency peaks, and the relationship between PH metrics and embedding parameters.